moxystudio/eslint-config/README.md

 [codecov-url]:https://codecov.io/gh/moxystudio/eslint-config
 [codecov-image]:https://img.shields.io/codecov/c/github/moxystudio/eslint-config/master.svg

-MOXY's set of [eslint](http://eslint.org/) configuration packages to be used across several JavaScript projects.
+MOXY's set of [ESLint](http://eslint.org/) configuration packages to be used across several JavaScript projects.

 ## How it works

-These repository contains two sets of _eslint_ configurations to be used in Javascript projects:
+These repository contains two sets of _ESLint_ configurations to be used in Javascript projects:

 - the **base** configurations, which contain specific settings for each specific target (browser, node or isomorphic).
 - the **enhancer** configurations, which contain specific settings for different target frameworks (jest, react or vue).